Lasergamer-04/Programmierung-1/README.md

 # Java_tests
-Some small Java programms from the Uni course. \n i will add the Final Project of this course also to this repo
+Some small Java programms from the Uni course.

+i will add the Final Project of this course also to this repo